Mecha Builders

-Mecha Builders (also known as Sesame Street Mecha Builders) is a computer-animated children's television series and a spin-off of Sesame Street, that began production in May 2020.
-The series is co-produced by the United States organization Sesame Workshop and Canadian animation producer Guru Studio, which is known for PAW Patrol and True and the Rainbow Kingdom.
+Mecha Builders (also known as Sesame Street: Mecha Builders) is an animated children's television series and a spin-off of Sesame Street that began production in May 2020.
+The series is produced by Sesame Workshop and animated by Guru Studio.

 The project was announced in October 2019.
 Visual development was started remotely, due to the COVID-19 pandemic.
 The series intended to add 80 staff as it entered production.

-The first episode premiered as a sneak peek on April 30, 2022 on Cartoon Network within its Cartoonito pre-school block, before officially premiering on May 9, 2022.
-The series is also available on the streaming service HBO Max.
-A sneak peek of the first episode was released on April 26, 2022.
+The first of the two stories comprising the first episode was released on April 26, 2022, on the Sesame Street YouTube channel.
+The series premiered on May 9, 2022, on Cartoon Network, within its Cartoonito pre-school block.
+The series was later available on the streaming service HBO Max.

-Plot
+The series later became a recurring series of shorts during Sesame Street's 55th season.

+Premise

-The series focuses on “mecha” versions of three legacy characters: Mecha Abby Cadabby, Mecha Elmo, and Mecha Cookie Monster, all reimagined as mechanical beings with the power to enlarge to giant size in addition to unique built-in tools and gadgets.
+The series focuses on "mecha" versions of three legacy characters: Mecha Abby Cadabby, Mecha Elmo, and Mecha Cookie Monster, all reimagined as mechanical beings with the power to enlarge to giant size in addition to unique built-in tools and gadgets.
 The trio usually solve a problem using a three-step formula: plan, test, and solve.
-Later episodes would add a fourth main cast member in the form of Elmo's puppy Tango.
+Later episodes would add a fourth main cast member in the form of Elmo's pet dog Tango.

-Much like the Muppet Babies reboot, the animated nature of the show's visual style allows more expression in the characters besides body language and opening mouths.